takata-kento/document-converter/README.md

 document-converter converts binary document file to markdown file by Azure Document Intelligence

 ## Before Use
+### Runtime Environment
+This Repository run on following environment.
+* Linux
+And if you need extract docx file, install following App.
+* LibreOffice

 ### Install packages
 This Repository use following packages.
 * python-dotenv